LarsKoning/Python-Sorter/README.md

 # Python-Sorter
-A little python project that sorts the files you download automaticly
+A little python project that sorts the files you download automaticly, so that you never have to organise your downloaded files yourself ever again